 Rostered employees (shift workers) are compensated for public holidays as per clause 12(c)(ii).
-For those employees that opt to receive payment of a penalty rate for public holidays worked, rather than additional annual leave, shall be entitled to receive, in addition to their ordinary pay for work performed on a public holiday, the applicable penalty rate below:
+For those employees that opt to receive payment of a penalty rate for public holidays worked, rather than additional annual leave, shall be entitled to receive, in addition to their ordinary pay for work performed on a public holiday, the applicable penalty rate of 150% year.
+The employee may not alter such election during the year except with the agreement of the employer.